Educating for transformation

 A growing mission

 After several years of offering these courses, Calvin Theological Seminary wanted to begin a fully accredited college degree program for these men behind bars.
-In order to get an undergraduate program off the ground, several key pieces had to fall in place: accreditation from Calvin College, written grant proposals, connections with donors, and established relationships with the leaders of the MDOC and Handlon Correctional Facility.
+In order to get an undergraduate program off the ground, several key pieces had to fall in place: accreditation from Calvin University, written grant proposals, connections with donors, and established relationships with the leaders of the MDOC and Handlon Correctional Facility.

-Once these pieces came together, a fully accredited college program was offered, and the Calvin Prison Initiative (CPI) was born.
+Once these pieces came together, a fully accredited program was offered, and the Calvin Prison Initiative (CPI) was born.

 A program with purpose